Permanent Water Use Restrictions

 - Potted plants, non-commercial vegetable gardens and fruit trees, residential and commercial landscapes, including golf courses, parks, school grounds and recreation fields, may only be watered before 10 a.m. or after 6 p.m.

 - The irrigation with potable water of ornamental turf on public street medians shall be prohibited.

 - The application of potable water to outdoor landscapes during and within 48 hours after measurable rainfall shall be prohibited.

 These restrictions apply to those whose property lies within the City of San Diego Public Utilities Department's service area.
 If you receive your water bill from a different agency, please check with that agency regarding any applicable water use restrictions.

-San Diego residents are encouraged to report water waste by: calling the Water Waste Hotline and leaving a voicemail at (619) 533-5271 (select option 2) with the address and description of the violation; emailing [email protected]; or submitting complaints via the Waste No Water smartphone app.
+San Diego residents are encouraged to report water waste by calling the Water Waste hotline and leaving a voicemail at (619) 533-5271 (select option 2) with the address and description of the violation; emailing [email protected]; or submitting complaints via the Waste No Water app.
 Photo and video submission of violations are encouraged.